mikeavent/ops_tips/README.md

 - : set nopaste = go back to normal
 - : / "keyword" n to go to next
 - : se ru (set ruler = line number, column number (and more)
+- : colorscheme TAB (: colo TAB) = tab through various colour schemes
+- : d w = deletes from current cursor to the beginning of next word
+- : d $ (or D) = will delete from the current cursor posistion to the end of the line

 # Docker
 docker ps -a = view docker containers on instance